vogelsgesang/docs/docs/basics/get_started.rst

 **3. Configure your analysis**

-    After your project is added, to the project settings and configure your analysis.
-To exclude certain files or folders from the analysis, add a .checkignore file to your repo.
+    After your project is added, go to your project's settings and configure your analysis.
+To exclude certain files from the analysis, add a .checkignore file to your repo.
 Visit the :ref:`Configuration<configuration_index>` chapter to learn more.

 **4. Add a commit hook**

-    Next, add a :ref:`commit hook <config_commit_hooks>` to your git server/service, to make sure your project is re-analyzed, each time you commit a change.
+    Finally, add a :ref:`commit hook <config_commit_hooks>` to your git server/service, to make sure your project is re-analyzed, each time you commit to your repo.